apexrl/Reinforcement-Learning-Platforms/README.md

 # Reinforcement-Learning-Architectures
-Collections of powerful RL architectures with brief introductions, including repositories of environments impletation, algorithm impletation, RL framework and other collections.
+Collections of powerful RL architectures with brief introductions, including repositories of environments impletations, algorithm impletations, RL frameworks and other collections.

 Legend: